JoanComasFdz/csharp9-features-notebook/README.md

 # csharp9-features-notebook
-A C# Jupyter notebook to show the new features for C#9
+A C# Jupyter notebook to show the new features for C#9 and .NET 5.

 ## How to use
 You need [Visual Studio Code](https://code.visualstudio.com/) with the [.NET Interactive Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) extension.